lchestnutt/cardiotensor/README.md

 pip install .
 ```

-## Requirements

-- Python 3.10 or newer
+⚠️ Require python 3.10 or newer

+## Documentation

+cardiotensor's documentation is available at [josephbrunet.fr/cardiotensor/](https://github.com/JosephBrunet/cardiotensor)

+Additionally, the command line reference documentation can be viewed with uv help.

 ## Getting Started

 Have a look at our simple [./example/](./examples/README.md) that runs you through all the commands of the package

 ## More Information